Serving

 Salt

-2. Cut off root end of LEMON GRASS and remove tough outer leaves.
-Cut off tops to leave about 6 inches.
-Smash flat with your kitchen mallet and slice very thin, then pound in mortar (Note-1).
+2. Remove tough outer leaves of LEMON GRASS and cut off the hard root end.
+Smash the bottom 5 inches flat with the smooth side of your kitchen mallet and slice very thin crosswise, Then pound in mortar (Note-1).

-3. Crush GARLIC, chop fine, then pound in mortar..
+4. Crush GARLIC, chop fine, then pound in the mortar.

 6. Make dipping sauce by squeezing fresh LIME JUICE and mixing with Pepper and Salt.

-9. Heat deep fry oil very hot but not smoking.
-Fry Pork Ribs in batches until medium brown.
+2. Heat deep fry oil hot enough to fry well, about 350°F/175°C. Fry Pork Ribs in batches until browned.
+Don't let the oil get too hot, the ribs need enough time to cook through before they get too brown.
 Drain thoroughly and keep warm while frying subsequent batches.

 NOTES:

-1. Mortar: A large stone mortar and pestel is traditional, but after crushing and chopping you could run the marinade ingredients in a mini-prep food processor, adding each ingredient in turn until you have a smooth paste.
+A large stone mortar and pestle is traditional, but after crushing and chopping you could run the marinade ingredients in a mini-prep food processor, adding each ingredient in turn until you have a smooth paste.
+Actually, I run the Lemon Grass and Chilies in the mini-prep and then pound in the mortar.
+This gives me the better texture of mortar pounding without so much pounding.

-2. Do Ahead: If preparing in advance you can refrigerate in the marinade overnight, or you can finish fry the ribs (trying not to eat too many) and refrigerate them.
-When needed, reheat some of the oil in a sauté pan, fry them until heated through, drain well and serve.
+If preparing in advance you can refrigerate in the marinade overnight, or you can finish fry the ribs (trying not to eat too many) and refrigerate them.
+When needed, reheat some of the oil and fry them until heated through, drain well and serve.
+Or you can heat them in the oven without additional oil.